NCBI-Hackathons/SimpleGeneExpression/README.md

 tail -n +4 my_magic > my_magic
 ```

 Here, the starting point is a dataset made of 24 auxin receptor factors (ARF) genes from the chickpea genome.
 Code to identify those accessions is available from the [GeneHummus](https://github.com/NCBI-Hackathons/GeneHummus) repository.
-We will study the frecuency of the 24 ARF genes in root tissues of two genotypes under drought stress and control conditions across 4 SRA libraries:
+We will study the frequency of the 24 ARF genes in root tissues of two genotypes under drought stress and control conditions across 4 SRA libraries:

 * [SRR5927129](https://www.ncbi.nlm.nih.gov/sra/?term=SRR5927129).
 Susceptible_Control
 * [SRR5927130](https://www.ncbi.nlm.nih.gov/sra/?term=SRR5927130).
 Susceptible_Drought